jmmcd/jmmcd.github.com/_posts/2013-05-03-symbolic-regression-state-of-the-art.md

 title: An interesting equivalence between two state-of-the-art symbolic regression systems
 ---

-An interesting equivalence between two state-of-the-art symbolic regression systems
+An equivalence between two state-of-the-art symbolic regression systems
 ========

-I was lucky enough to be present at the presentation of two state-of-the-art genetic programming symbolic regression systems -- Trent McConaghy's Fast Function Extraction at GPTP 2011 and Leonardo Vanneschi and colleagues' implementation of Alberto Moraglio and colleagues' semantic geometric GP at EuroGP 2013.
-When I first understood FFX and SGGP I was very impressed -- it felt like we were taking real steps forward with symbolic regression.
+I was lucky enough to be present at the presentation of two state-of-the-art genetic programming symbolic regression systems -- Trent McConaghy's Fast Function Extraction at GPTP 2011 and Leonardo Vanneschi and colleagues' implementation of Alberto Moraglio and colleagues' geometric semantic GP at EuroGP 2013.
+When I first understood FFX and GSGP I was very impressed -- it felt like we were taking real steps forward with symbolic regression.

 After thinking quite hard about them both, and playing a bit with